Federation: History

 Several ancient chiefdoms and kingdoms, such as the 4th-century-BCE League of Corinth, Noricum in Central Europe, and the Iroquois Confederacy in pre-Columbian North America, could be described as federations or confederations.
-The Old Swiss Confederacy was an early example of formal non-unitary statehood.
+The Old Swiss Confederacy is often regarded as a historical example of a confederation composed of largely autonomous cantons.

 Several colonies and dominions in the New World consisted of autonomous provinces, transformed into federal states upon independence such as the United States, and various countries in Latin America (see Spanish American wars of independence).
 Some of the New World federations failed; the Federal Republic of Central America broke up into independent states less than 20 years after its founding.
 Others, such as Argentina, have shifted between federal, confederal, and unitary systems, before settling into federalism.
 Brazil became a federation only after the fall of the monarchy, and Venezuela became a federation after the Federal War.

 Australia and Canada are also federations.
 They became federations while still part of the British Empire, and gradually evolved towards full independence.

-Germany is another nation-state that has switched between confederal, federal and unitary rules, since the German Confederation was founded in 1815.
+Germany is another nation-state that has switched between confederal, federal and highly centralized forms.
 The North German Confederation, the succeeding German Empire and the Weimar Republic were federations.

 Founded in 1922, the Soviet Union was formally a federation of Soviet republics, autonomous republics and other federal subjects, though in practice highly centralized under the government of the Soviet Union.
 The Russian Federation has inherited a similar system.

 India, Pakistan, Nigeria and Malaysia (then Federation of Malaya) became federations on or shortly before becoming independent from the British Empire.

 In some recent cases, federations have been instituted as a measure to handle ethnic conflict within a state, such as Bosnia and Herzegovina, and Iraq since 2005 as well as Somalia since 2012.

 With the United States Constitution having become effective on 4 March 1789, the United States is the oldest surviving federation, while the newest federation is Nepal, after its constitution went into effect on 20 September 2015.